SalimOfShadow/Kamernet-Bot/README.md

 2. Run the Docker container:

    ```
-   docker run -d --env-file config.env Kamernet-Bot
+   docker run -d Kamernet-Bot
    ```

-This will run **Kamernet-Bot** inside a Docker container, using the environment variables from your config.env file.
+This will run **Kamernet-Bot** inside a Docker container, using the variables from your config.json file.

 ## License